l06102128/wiki-network/README.md

 Given a current dump, count words found on every UTP and return the results by group (the group which the user belongs).

+### countwords-groups-sender.py
+Note: currenly broken. don't use it
+Given a current dump, count words found on every UTP and return the results by the group which the sender of the msg belongs to.
+Group == role (sysop, bot, etc...)

+### conttemplates.py
+Used to count how many templates are used in every User Page (not UTP!)

 ### pywc.py
 Script similar to TAWC/LIWC.
 Used to analise text in wikipedia revisions_page output.
 As it has been developed for wikipedia, it contains some functions to